 Dr Sam Davies

 I am an experienced Principal Investigator and the lead research doctor at the Medical Research Unit, and have been PI in over 20 commercial studies and 35 university sponsored studies.

 I am passionate about research in a General Practice setting and have an interest in all studies investigating General Practice-related medications or conditions.
 We have a wide range of studies looking at all sorts of conditions at any one time.

 I won the national RCGP/NIHR Award for excellence in October 2016.
 I regularly update my Good Clinical Practice training and oversee the research-related training of our team.

-I am supported by two excellent research nurses, who undertake the patient study visits and respond to queries, and a team of doctors who are involved in helping both as sub-investigators and in identifying eligible patients for the studies we run.
+I am supported by two excellent research nurses, who undertake the patient study visits and respond to queries, a research administrator, and a team of doctors who are involved in helping both as sub-investigators and in identifying eligible patients for the studies we run.

 Please feel free to contact me via the links below if you have any queries about our involvement in the research studies.